-An introduction to digital product prototyping
+An introduction to UI prototyping

 Let’s say you have an amazing idea for a product; you might be a founder driving some new B2B software to market, or you could be a brand manager with a fantastic idea for a revolutionary new app.
 Whatever the case may be, you probably have a really clear picture of how you want your design to look, function, and feel.

-Design prototyping is a crucial stage of the design process, and an integral step for ensuring that your finished product accurately aligns with the needs of your target market.
+UI design prototyping is a crucial stage of the design process, and an integral step for ensuring that your finished product accurately aligns with the needs of your target market.
 Loosely defined, the term prototype describes the process of converting an idea into a physical, testable design which can then be shared with team members, test audiences, or stakeholders to assess suitability.
 Within the context of digital design, however, the term prototype is a little more nuanced.

 Skip to section: